nocomplexity/SecurityArchitecture/learning/security-references.md

 resources to help defend against automated threats to web applications.
 <https://www.owasp.org/images/3/33/Automated-threat-handbook.pdf>

+## The Cyber Law Toolkit

+The Cyber Law Toolkit is a dynamic interactive web-based resource for legal professionals who work with matters at the intersection of international law and cyber operations.
+The Toolkit may be explored and utilized in a number of different ways.
+At its core, it presently consists of 25 hypothetical scenarios.
+Each scenario contains a description of cyber incidents inspired by real-world examples, accompanied by detailed legal analysis.

+Great toolkit, with all material available under a nice CC BY-SA 4.0 license.

+Check the toolkit on: [https://cyberlaw.ccdcoe.org/wiki/Main_Page](https://cyberlaw.ccdcoe.org/wiki/Main_Page)

 ## The Common Criteria for Information Technology Security Evaluation (CC)